 The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past three years is 85%.
 The graduation rate for students entering the second year of this program is 97%.
 The graduate job placement rate in a related field for the past three years is 96% (data from fall 2012 through spring 2015).

 American Society for Clinical Pathology (ASCP)

 Study.com (What does a Medical Lab Technician do?)

 Check salary.com to learn more about salaries in this field of study.

 The Associate in Applied Sciences at Henderson Community College’s MLT Program is accredited by:

 Web Page: http://www.naacls.org

 A phlebotomy certificate can be obtained either through the MLT program, the Medical Assisting program, or independently.
 This certificate provides a student with the basic skills and practice to be able to perform phlebotomy.
 The certificate can be obtained through completion of MLT 101, PHB 151 and PHB 152 for those interested in MLT or a student can take MAI 120 and PHB 152 if interested in the Medical Assisting program.
+We also offer PHB 100 and PHB 155 as a phlebotomy certificate option for students who wish to be prepared to take a national certification exam in phlebotomy.
+This is an excellent certificate for anyone seeking a phlebotomy position at a local healthcare facility.
 A student can also obtain a certificate by completing PHB 170 and PHB 152.
 With any of these plans, the phlebotomy certificate can be earned in one semester.
 Job opportunities are available in hospitals, doctors' office laboratories, and private medical labs.

 Phlebotomy Program Brochure